kubeflow/website/content/en/docs/components/pipelines/v2/run-a-pipeline.md

 +++
 title = "Run a Pipeline"
-description = "Execute a pipeline on the KFP backend" weight = 6
+description = "Run a pipeline" weight = 6
 +++

-You can run a pipeline in three ways using the KFP SDK:
+You can run a pipeline in three ways:

 * [Run a pipeline from the KFP Dashboard](#run_from_dashboard)